Made With Serif WebPlus. All content of this website is © Shanklin & District History Society 2019

 Meetings are held on the first Thursday of the month, apart from January and August, in the Falcon Cross Hall in Shanklin and visitors are always welcome for a small charge.
 Usually there will be a talk by a specialist speaker on an historic topic related to the Isle of Wight while at our AGM in September there is a slide show from the Society’s archives.
 A changing selection of archive material, including new acquisitions, is displayed at meetings through the year and at one or two exhibitions in Shanklin where the public can also consult old maps and directories.
 Details of forthcoming events can be found on the Programme page.

 Each year in May Andrew Asher researches and leads a themed walk around Shanklin as part of the Isle of Wight Walking Festival.
-The May 2018 walk around Shanklin Old Village and Environs attracted over 40 walkers.
-In September 2018 Andrew also led a walk along the Esplanade in memory of S&DHS Treasurer Pat Stagg.
-Donations from the walkers made a significant contribution to our charity of the year, In 2019 the Society donated £250 to Sandown & Shanklin Independent Lifeboat and in 2020 we will be supporting the Hampshire and Isle of Wight Air Ambulance.
+The May 2020 the walk will feature the development of lodging houses and hotels on the Shanklin cliff top.
+Donations from walkers make a significant contribution to the collection for our charity of the year, In 2019 the Society donated £250 to Sandown & Shanklin Independent Lifeboat and in 2020 we will be supporting the Hampshire and Isle of Wight Air Ambulance.

 Newsletters and Website